 I read somewhere and some while ago that an onion is at the heart of every good meal even a salad I would say.
 They are cheap, flavourful, and versatile and without them a lot of meals would be, well, flavourless.
 Think curry, what would that be like without an onion or six making the basic sauce or a crispy topping.

-Onions are always cooked in some kind of fat – vegetable, sunflower, olive, ghee, bacon lardons and I always add a pinch at the start of the cooking process as this draws the liquid out of them.
+Onions are always cooked in some kind of fat – vegetable, sunflower, olive, ghee, bacon lardons and I always add a pinch of salt at the start of the cooking process as this draws the liquid out of them.
 And it takes time; you cannot rush cooking onions unless you want them burnt and crispy.

 On this occasion I am looking for a slow cook until they are soft and glowing slightly golden around the edges as I am making a basic curry sauce.

 Anyhow, if you want to sweat them then cook on a fairly high-ish heat so that they start to ‘sweat’ but not brown.
 Keep the pan covered but check and stir them frequently.